An Overview of Hot Water Plumbing: The Complete Beginner's Guide

 The Hot Water Plumbing FAQ

-How long will the lifespan of a hot water heater?
+How long can a hot water heater last?

-How can I tell whether your hot water heater needs to be replaced?
+How can I tell if your hot water heater needs to be replaced?